 Run a promotion through social media

 So you’re ashamed about your number of fans on social media.
-It’s time to take action by spending time and funds on promotions and advertising to build your numbers.
+It’s time to take action by spending time and funds on promotions, social media competitions or social advertising to build your numbers.

 There’s only one case where it’s a good idea to promote or advertise just for the purpose of building numbers: to get to a minimum number of fans.
-Five hundred followers per channel is a good minimum to aim for, but 1000 fans
+500 followers per channel is a good minimum to aim for, but 1000 fans

 Don’t seek emotional support and validation through social media